pogopaule/ember-cli-spinkit/README.md

 - cube-grid
 - wordpress

-In your template, presumably `loading.hbs`, include the spinner by adding
+In your template, presumably your [loading.hbs](http://emberjs.com/guides/routing/loading-and-error-substates/), include the spinner by adding

 ```handlebars
 {{spinkit-spinner}}